-- 2) Working with and listening to the opinion of the student(s) and parent(s) concerned. - 3) Making application to DE through SENO for support where deemed necessary. - 4) Giving every student an opportunity to learn effectively so that he/she can achieve his/her potential academically and socially. - 5) Providing our students with a wide variety of subjects. - 6) Where resources permit, small class groupings will be formed so that each student is provided with support. - 7) The curriculum may be differentiated/reduced to accommodate the diverse needs within each group e.g., worksheets, class material presented in a user-friendly manner or using the JCSP statements. - 8) Students will be provided with a taster programme in all option subjects to assist with correct choice of subjects to be carried forward. - 9) All levels of subjects are taught to Junior and Senior cycle. - 10) Junior Certificate School Programme and Leaving Certificate Applied are offered and provide wonderful opportunities to our students. - 11) Extra-curricular activities are provided to promote development and encourage social inclusion. - 12) Using Educational technology in a way that supports students and assists them in their learning.
+- 8) Where resources permit, Co-operative teaching will be implemented to allow for inclusion and to provide support within the mainstream classroom. - 9) The curriculum may be differentiated/reduced to accommodate the diverse needs within each group e.g., worksheets, class material presented in a user-friendly manner or using the JCSP statements. - 10) Students will be provided with a taster programme in all option subjects to assist with correct choice of subjects to be carried forward. - 11) All levels of subjects are taught in Junior and Senior cycle. - 12) Junior Certificate School Programme and Leaving Certificate Applied are offered and provide wonderful opportunities to our students. - 13) Extra-curricular activities are provided to promote development and encourage social inclusion. - 14) Using Educational technology in a way that supports students and assists them in their learning.